Summer Curb Appeal Ideas

 Red Barrinuevo is a Canadian Certified Staging Professional.
 He is the recipient of numerous home staging awards and was picked as the 2016 Top Professional Stager of Canada.
 He has worked with top Real Estate Brokers, Investors, and Real Estate Agents, and has helped homeowners showcase their homes when it is time to sell.

 As President and Principal Stager of REDESIGN4MORE, Red provides home staging and interior decorating services for both small and large-scale residential projects throughout Toronto and the GTA.
 To learn more about his work, visit his website at www.redesign4more.com.

 Attracting serious buyers requires a well-showcased home both inside and out.
-After all, your curb appeal is your first opportunity to “wow” your prospective buyers and to entice them to step into your door to see the rest of the house.
+After all, your curb appeal is your first opportunity to “wow” your prospective buyers and entice them to step into your door to see the rest of the house.

 Here are ten ways to enhance your summer curb appeal that you can do right now —

 - Keep shrubbery and trees properly trimmed and manicured so the house looks well maintained, clean, bright, and more spacious from the street.
 An unkempt front yard can send a wrong message to buyers which could lead to a drive-by to their next listing.

 - Remove children’s toys, garbage containers, recycling bins, or any other unnecessary items cluttering your front yard.
 Your goal is to showcase a curb appeal that says “welcome home” and clutter screams exactly the opposite of that.

 - Fix your warped or broken garage door.
 It is one of the largest, most visible, elements of your home from the street.
 Leaving it broken can ruin a great first impression.
-A coat of paint usually does the trick, works as an instant “facelift” but if the problem is the mechanical part of it, a garage door repair company can fix it no time.
+A coat of paint usually does the trick, works as an instant “facelift” but if the problem is the mechanical part of it, a garage door repair company can fix it in no time.